deluair/RNAseq/docs/index.md

 For information about the license, please see the [LICENSE.md](../LICENSE.md) file.

 For information about the security policy, please see the [SECURITY.md](../SECURITY.md) file.

+For information on how to cite this project, please see the [CITATION.cff](../CITATION.cff) file.